seek-oss/seek-style-guide/CONTRIBUTING.md

 ## ⚠️ NOTE: This project has been deprecated in favour of [Braid Design System.](https://github.com/seek-oss/braid-design-system)

-Unless you're fixing a critical production issue, you should be making changes to [Braid Design System](https://github.com/seek-oss/braid-design-system) instead.
+Unless there's a critical production issue, we won't be making further changes to this repo.

 ---